gsganden/blog/posts/2025-02-18_til_llmfoundry-eval/til_llmfoundry-eval.md

 # Problem

-**Evaluating LLM performance on math problems is difficult because LLMs can generate arbitrary text.** Checking an LLM's answer to a math problem against ground truth requires extracting its answer from the generated text and then accounting for issues such as rounding (e.g. 0.33 vs. 0.333) and alternative representations (e.g. 0.33 vs. 1/3).
+**Evaluating LLM performance on open-ended math problems is difficult because LLMs can generate arbitrary text.** Checking an LLM's answer to an open-ended (as opposed to multiple-choice, for instance) math problem against ground truth requires extracting its answer from the generated text and then accounting for issues such as rounding (e.g. 0.33 vs. 0.333) and alternative representations (e.g. 0.33 vs. 1/3).
 HuggingFace recently released the [Math-Verify library](https://github.com/huggingface/math-verify) to address these issues and [showed that it makes a massive difference](https://huggingface.co/blog/math_verify_leaderboard) to LLM math leaderboards.

 In the meantime, we have been using [LLM Foundry](https://github.com/mosaicml/llm-foundry) for model development. **LLM Foundry has its own procedure for evaluating LLM math performance.
 By default, it simply [checks whether LLM's output starts with an exact match to one of a set of provided answers](https://github.com/mosaicml/llm-foundry/blob/e03b23d9342471a2464a6500c509bd657381d32c/llmfoundry/eval/metrics/nlp.py#L198-L201)** after [some light post-processing](https://github.com/mosaicml/llm-foundry/blob/e03b23d9342471a2464a6500c509bd657381d32c/llmfoundry/eval/metrics/nlp.py#L133) to "lower text and remove punctuation, articles and extra whitespace".